Jackett/Jackett/README.md

 ### Filter indexers

-Another special "filter" indexer is avaible at `/api/v2.0/indexers/<filter>/results/torznab` It will query the configured indexers that match the `<filter>` expression criterias and return the combined results as "all".
+Another special "filter" indexer is available at `/api/v2.0/indexers/<filter>/results/torznab` It will query the configured indexers that match the `<filter>` expression criterias and return the combined results as "all".

 Supported filters